 Ebony Eyes was released as a B-side single to Walk Right Back in 1961.
 In the UK, the song peaked at #1 for 3 weeks until it was banned on the UK radio as being "too sensitive" and upsetting lyrics to be played on radio.

 The song did appear on the album The Golden Hits Of The Everly Brothers.

 Like Strangers gave The Everly Brothers a top 30 with this release back in 1960.
 Later in 1980, Gail Davies scored a #21 on the Country Charts.

 Felice Bryant and Boudleaux Bryant were the husband and wife team behind many hits by The Everly Brothers.

 The song is off of their 1960 album "The Fabulous Style Of The Everly Brothers".

-Another great song from the songwriting team of Felice and Boudleaux Bryant, The Everly Brothers released this one in 1957.
+Wake Up Little Suzie is another great song from the songwriting team of Felice and Boudleaux Bryant, The Everly Brothers released this one in 1957.